dmitris/tcbpftest/README.md

 ```

 # Cross-compilation
-The example program can be cross-compiled on an Intel Mac for Linux:
+The example program can be cross-compiled on a Mac for Linux:
 ```
 rustup target add x86_64-unknown-linux-musl brew install FiloSottile/musl-cross/musl-cross